chromium/chromium/docs/gpu/gpu_testing.md

 in a non-standard output directory.
 Thus, `out/Release` or `out/Debug` are suggested when testing on Android.

+If you are running on a platform that does not support multiple browser instances at a time (Android or ChromeOS), it is also recommended that you pass in `--jobs=1`.
+This only has an effect on test suites that have parallel test support, but failure to pass in the argument for those tests on these platforms will result in weird failures due to multiple test processes stepping on each other.
+On other platforms, you are still free to specify `--jobs` to get more or less parallelization instead of relying on the default of one test process per logical core.

 **Note:** The tests require some third-party Python packages.
 Obtaining these packages is handled automatically by `vpython3`, and the script's shebang should use vpython if running the script directly.
 If you're used to invoking `python3`